zephyrproject-rtos/zephyr/doc/guides/kconfig/tips.rst

 **********************************

-When adding new symbols or making other changes to Kconfig files, it is a good idea to look up the symbols in the :ref:`menuconfig <override_kernel_conf>` interface afterwards.
+When adding new symbols or making other changes to Kconfig files, it is a good idea to look up the symbols in the :ref:`menuconfig <menuconfig>` interface afterwards.
 To get to a symbol quickly, use the menuconfig's jump-to feature (press :kbd:`/`).

 Here are some things to check: